 Put your best foot forward with a unique flower vase.
 Arrange your flowers in a regular vase (make sure it will fit inside the boot first).
 Then simply tuck the vase inside the boot -- the more colorful, the better!

 Create shelves with panache using birch logs as supports.
 Trim sturdy branches to equal lengths, keeping the cuts straight.
 Paint two 24-inch-long 1x6 boards in the desired color.
-Attach one board to the bottom of the branches using wood screws, and attach the second board to the top of the branches with wood screws.
+Attach one board to the bottom of the branches using wood screws, and attach the second board to the top of the branches, again, with wood screws.
 Hang the shelves using picture-hanging hooks driven into wall studs.

 Stir up a DIY mirror using a common project must-have: stir sticks.
 Use a handsaw to cut stir sticks to desired lengths, then spray-paint them (we used metallic gold paint).
 Cut a circle from newspaper to match the size of your mirror.
 Use the newspaper pattern as a guide for edge alignment of the sticks.
 Adhere the longest sticks at "north-south-east-west" compass points using strong crafts glue.
 Fill in the remaining spokes, leaving room for the wall hanger.

 Make a colorful statement at your front door with a DIY doormat.
 Cut 1x2 medium-density fiberboard (MDF) into fifteen 24-inch-long pieces.
 Spray-paint the pieces with exterior spray paint, let dry.
-Cut coordinating fabric strips to size and affix to the slats with spray adhesive.
+Cut coordinating fabric strips to size, and affix to the slats with spray adhesive.
 Once dry, apply three coats of clear exterior varnish.
 To assemble, drill holes through each plank 1 inch from each end and at the center.
-Thread a small nut onto one end of each of three threaded rods; insert the rods through the holes in one MDF plank.
+Thread a small nut onto one end of each of the three threaded rods; insert the rods through the holes in one MDF plank.
 Slide a larger nut onto each rod.
 Continue alternating planks and nuts.
 Secure the slats with a nut threaded onto the end of each rod.

 Custom Window Shades